Mall of the North

 Mall of the North (often shortened to MOTN), is a super regional shopping mall situated in Bendor Park, Polokwane in the Limpopo province of South Africa.
-It has a mix of shops, restaurants and a cinema complex.
+It has a mix of shops, restaurants and a (Ster-Kinekor) cinema complex.

 On April 14, 2011, Mall of the North was personally officiated by the former Premier of Limpopo, Cassel Mathale alongside the executive mayor of Polokwane, Freddy Greaver.

 Pick n Pay and Checkers are the anchor tenants, they occupy more than 5 000m2 of floor space, as well as Edgars, Woolworths and Game.

 Statistics

+Foot traffic per year.
+Adopted the Moolman Group and Mall of the North.

 Tenants

 Mall of the North is composed of 180 stores including Pick n Pay, Woolworth, Checkers, Game and Edgars.
-Nationally the mall include Truworths, two Foschini stores neighboring each other, Mr. Price, Dis-Chem and Clicks.
+Nationally, the mall include Truworths, two Foschini stores neighboring each other, Mr. Price, Dis-Chem and Clicks.
 Anchors are aided by a full range of fashion, footwear, sportswear, furnishings, home decor and healthcare stores.
 Includes exciting international brands H&M, Pringle of Scotland, Lacoste, Polo, Levi's and international retailers Cotton On and Factorie.
 Banks include African Bank, Standard Bank, ABSA, FNB, Old Mutual, Nedbank and Capitec Bank.
 Entertainment includes 6 Ster-Kinekor cines and The Fun Company.